'David Balfour'. Dutch-language version.

 Ons Volkske

-Laudy was additionally present in the Flemish magazine Ons Volkske between 1951 and 1956 with silhouette characters comic pages, and in the newspaper Le Soir with sporadic historical stories in the period 1956-1965.
-For Petits Belges/Tremplin, he illustrated episodes from the life of emperor Charles V ('L'Histoire comique de Charles Quint' (1954-55) and comic reworkings of Belgian folk legends (1956-1958).
-These legends were reprinted in the newspaper La Libre Belgique in 1987 under the title 'Légendes de Belgique'.
+Besides Tintin, Laudy was additionally present in the Flemish magazine Ons Volkske between 1951 and 1956 with shadow-play comic pages.
+In the period 1956-1965, he also appeared in the newspaper Le Soir with occasional historical stories.
+For Petits Belges/Tremplin, he illustrated episodes from the life of emperor Charles V ('L'Histoire comique de Charles Quint' (1954-1955) and comic stories reworkings of Belgian folk legends (1956-1958).
+In 1987, these legends were reprinted in the newspaper La Libre Belgique under the title 'Légendes de Belgique'.

 Retirement from comics